codewithalouh/fbhack/README.md

 python3 setup.py
 ```

-#### Note: I am not responsible for any damages cause by this script to you or anyone else.
+## Warning:

+Use of this script is at your own risk.
+By using this script, you acknowledge that the creators and maintainers of the script are not responsible for any damages that may result from its use.
+This script is provided "as is" without warranty of any kind, either express or implied.
+It is the responsibility of the user to evaluate the risks and use the script at their own discretion.
 ## Hack the planet!